CEMPD/VERDI/doc/User_manual/VerdiUserManual_1.6.0_alpha.md

 <!-- -->

--   **Labels** **tab:** Figure 11‑5 shows widgets for you to edit more labels on your plot.
+-   **Labels** **tab:** [Figure 11‑3](#Figure11-3) shows widgets for you to edit more labels on your plot.
 There are four tabs through which you can edit the labels of the Domain Axis (x-axis), the Range Axis (y-axis), Legend, and Footer.

 <!-- -->

 -   **Domain Axis:** This tab has two parts: Label and Ticks.
 Use the Label panel the same way as the Titles tab (above) by editing the Text, Font, and Color.
 The Ticks panel allows you to change the labels associated with the ticks on the Domain Axis.
 The “Show Tick Labels” checkbox is typically checked, but you can uncheck it to not show any ticks or labels on this axis.
 Number allows you to decrease the number of tick labels.
 Note that you cannot increase the number of ticks via this screen and the values of the ticks do not change; you are effectively turning tick labels on/off via this checkbox.
 The Font and Color widgets work the same as for the Titles tab.

 -   **Range Axis:** All the widgets on this tab are the same as on the Domain Axis tab.
 You are just making the changes for the Range Axis.
-Figure 11‑7 shows an example plot where the number of Tick Labels has been reduced in both the Range Axis and the Legend, but the number of tick labels has not been reduced in the Domain Axis.
+[Figure 11‑5](#Figure11-5) shows an example plot where the number of Tick Labels has been reduced in both the Range Axis and the Legend, but the number of tick labels has not been reduced in the Domain Axis.

 -   **Legend:** The Show Legend checkbox defaults to checked, which indicates that the legend should be shown.
 If you do not want a legend, uncheck that checkbox.
 All the widgets on this tab are the same as on the tabs for the axes.
 Use the Label part to designate and format the label that appears vertically in the left side of the legend box.
 The tick labels are for the boundaries between colors in the legend.
 If you uncheck the Show Tick Labels checkbox, the tick labels disappear from the legend.